-2020 Corporate Performance Goals
+2021 Corporate Performance Goals

-In November 2019, the Compensation Committee and the Board of Directors approved our 2020 annual corporate performance goals and weightings, as summarized below.
+In November 2020, the Compensation Committee and the Board of Directors approved our 2021 annual corporate performance goals and weightings, as summarized below.

-Category Corporate Goal(s) Weighting Program Goals Advance certain clinical activities related to beta- thalassemia & sick cell disease, including certain manufacturing activities related to commercial readiness Advance clinical activities related to our lead I/O programs Advance additional programs Platform and Capabilities Continue scaling the organization and advancing platform activities, including manufacturing readiness 25% G&A Goals Raise additional capital, including advancing strategic partnerships and alliances 15%
+Category Corporate Goals Weighting Program Goals Advance certain clinical activities related to beta-thalassemia & sickle cell disease, including certain manufacturing activities related to commercial readiness Advance clinical activities related to our lead immuno-oncology programs, including certain internal manufacturing readiness activities Advance additional programs 65% Platform and Capabilities Continue scaling the organization and advancing platform activities, including enhancing scientific capabilities 20% G&A Goals Raise additional capital, including advancing strategic partnerships and alliances 15%

 Our executive compensation program seeks to incentivize and reward strong corporate performance.
-In the fourth quarter of 2020, the Compensation Committee evaluated our achievement of the 2020 corporate performance goals, considering whether we had achieved each goal, the weighting established for each goal, management's self-assessment, and our overall corporate performance in 2020.
-The Compensation Committee determined that we successfully achieved each of the 2020 corporate performance goals and exceeded such corporate goals up to 140% achievement level.
-Thereafter, the Compensation Committee recommended to the Board of Directors the foregoing, and the Board accepted that recommendation and approved the same.
+In the fourth quarter of 2021, the Compensation Committee evaluated our achievement of the 2021 corporate performance goals, considering the extent to which we had achieved each goal, the weighting established for each goal, management's self-assessment, and our overall corporate performance in 2021.
+The Compensation Committee determined that we successfully achieved each of the 2021 corporate performance goals and exceeded such corporate goals up to 130% achievement level.
+Thereafter, the Compensation Committee recommended to the Board of Directors the foregoing, and the Board of Directors accepted that recommendation and approved the same.

-Highlights of our 2020 corporate performance include:
+Highlights of our 2021 corporate performance include: